erniej1/pacman/README.md

 # pacman sept 20_2020

 An extension of pacman game.
-Could not deploy on Heroku.
+Would not deploy on Heroku.